pixelfelt/pixelfelt-wordpress-theme/README.md

 ## Local Development

 I find it easiest to just [install Local by Flywheel](https://localwp.com/) and use it to automatically setup WordPress and dependencies (PHP, MySQL, etc)

+---

+# IMPORTANT NOTES
+- When using Enlighter plugin (syntax highlighting), tabs will be removed if the codeblock is inside a Vue component.
+To fix this, use `enlighterBackup()` before mounting the Vue app, then inside its mount event run `enlighterRestore()`...otherwise whitespaces will be removed by Vue.
+See:
+  - `js/global.js`
+  - Example: `/shortcodes/gesture/hand/index.js`